javacl/android-tv/README.md

 This is a sample project for android tv and the architecture of this project is clean MVVM. 😜

-For more information about the MVVM architecture used in the project, refer to this link --->  [Click here](https://github.com/javacl/about-me)
+For more information about the clean MVVM architecture used in the project, refer to this link --->  [Click here](https://github.com/javacl/about-me)

 ### Technologies used in the project 😎
    * Leanback